 Since 1969 there have been many spreadsheet applications.
-Some programs got their start as inhouse programs such as Autoplot (General Electic), APLDOT (US Railway Association), while others obtained more commercial success and adoption such as VisiCalc, SuperCalc, Lotus 1-2-3, Microsoft Excel, and Google Sheets.
-It seemed as if the spreadsheet software world was like that of worldwide boxing champion which each newcomer knocking off the reigning king.
+Some programs got their start as inhouse programs such as Autoplot (General Electric), APLDOT (US Railway Association), while others obtained more commercial success and adoption such as VisiCalc, SuperCalc, Lotus 1-2-3, Microsoft Excel, and Google Sheets.
+It seemed as if the spreadsheet software world was like that of worldwide boxing champions with each newcomer knocking off the reigning king.

 Research and practice have demonstrated that spreadsheet software can be robust and versatile.
-For example, Grossman et al. (2007) investigated 18 different cases in the areas of application software development, executive information systems, financial risk management, sales and business marketing processes, business operations, and complex analytics.
-They found that spreadsheets were more multifarious with remarkable challenges regarding source code protected.
-Large complex spreadsheet can require programming skills similar to a Fourth Generation and Rapid Development Language operating in an Integrated Development Environment.
-Reschenhofer and Matthes (2015) discussed how spreadsheets have capabilities like formulae and macros to support complex calculations or automate processes, spreadsheets become indispensable as a comprehensive medium for data management and analysis.
-Frownfelter-Lohrke, (2017) reported that if companies did not create good spreadsheets or conduct thorough spreadsheet analysis then their businesses could suffer from loss of profit or market share.
+For example, Grossman et al. (2007) investigated 18 different cases in the areas of application software development, executive information systems, financial risk management, sales and marketing business processes, operations, and complex analytics.
+They found that spreadsheets could be more strongly protected as Excel contains tools to keep the developer's source code protected.
+Large complex spreadsheets can require programming skills similar to a Fourth Generation and Rapid Development Language operating Integrated Development Environment.

+Reschenhofer and Matthes (2015) discussed how spreadsheets have capabilities like formulae and macros to support complex calculations or automate processes, and spreadsheets have become an indispensable as a comprehensive medium for data management and analysis.
+Frownfelter-Lohrke (2017) reported that if companies did not create good spreadsheets or conduct thorough spreadsheet analysis then their businesses could suffer from loss of profit or market share.